MindTwister/pyGitDeploy/README.md

 Usage:
 ------
-Assuming python and this script is in your path
+Assuming python and this script is in your path:

     git pydeploy

 Tested environments:
 --------------------